 - the respondent

-- the Registrar, who will consider whether action is required (if not already taken) under the Public Interest Disclosure Act 2010 (Qld) or Crime and Corruption Act 2001 (Qld); and
+- the Vice-President (Administration) and University Registrar, who will consider whether action is required (if not already taken) under the Public Interest Disclosure Act 2010 (Qld) or Crime and Corruption Act 2001 (Qld)

 - any other relevant interested parties, including funding bodies or collaborating institutions.

-In determining whether an internal or external research misconduct inquiry is required, the Vice-Chancellor will have regard to:
+In determining whether an internal or external research misconduct investigation is required, the Vice-Chancellor and President will have regard to:

 - the potential consequences for the complainant(s), respondent(s) and other interested parties in the event of a finding of research misconduct as alleged